skurk/mon1mm/README.md

 # mon1mm

-MoN1MM (assuming N1MM is prononunced rhyming with 'limb') is a small Linux console application (C11) that listens for [N1MM Logger+](https://n1mmwp.hamdocs.com/) UDP broadcasts and stores the contact data in a MySQL/MariaDB database.
+MoN1MM ("monitor" and "n1mm" combined, assuming N1MM is prononunced as rhyming with 'limb') is a small Linux console application (C11) that listens for [N1MM Logger+](https://n1mmwp.hamdocs.com/) UDP broadcasts and stores the contact data in a MySQL/MariaDB database.